sphinx-labs/sphinx/docs/ci-foundry-proposals.md

     # Put any node provider API keys or urls here.
 For example:
     # ALCHEMY_API_KEY: ${{ secrets.ALCHEMY_API_KEY }}

-# Performs a dryrun proposal when a PR is opened and updated to confirm the
+# Performs the dry run when a PR is opened and updated
-# proposal will complete successfully after a PR is merged
 on: pull_request

 jobs: